davidalger/docker-images-php/README.md

 ## Other Inclusions

 * [Composer](https://hub.docker.com/_/composer) copied in from the official `composer` image.
-* The `git`, `patch`, `unzip` and `npm` packages are pre-installed to accommodate composer and other common build requirements when these images are used in Concourse pipelines or similar.
+* The `git`, `patch`, `unzip`, `pwgen` and `npm` packages are pre-installed to accommodate composer and other common build requirements when these images are used in Concourse pipelines or similar.